Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 Here's a quick look at some of the research papers published on JRS by Indigo students:

-This article in a student scientific journal shows how stress greatly impacts how fast HIV turns into AIDS.
+This article shows how stress greatly impacts how fast HIV turns into AIDS.
 It does this by weakening the immune system.
 Stress hormones, like cortisol, lower white blood cells called CD4s.
 This helps HIV get worse more quickly.
 People with HIV/AIDS often feel high stress and mental health issues like anxiety and depression.
 These also speed up the illness in similar ways.

 The paper also says stress relief therapy matters in treatment.
 It could improve quality of life and ease symptoms from antiretroviral medications.
 This paper looks at how stress biologically affects immunity, related research, mental health's role in the worsening of illness, and future research ideas.